DWCamp/TFI4.1_SICK_Hackathon_2022/README.md

 # README

-Imagine documenting a Hackathon project
+Who the hell documents a Hackathon project???

 ## Variables API